02 Feb BLOG: Stigma Surrounding Mental Health

 Surrey Safe Havens: 6-11pm, 365 days a year

-Here at Oakleaf we will continue to do all we can to improve the lives of people managing mental ill-health in Surrey, to promote awareness during these difficult times, and to create a stigma-free community where mental health matters.
+Here at Oakleaf we will continue to do all we can to improve the lives of people managing mental ill-health in Surrey, to promote awareness and to create a stigma-free community where mental health matters.

 If you are able to make a donation to Oakleaf and help fund vital mental health and wellbeing support, please click here.
 To all those who already support Oakleaf – we can’t thank you enough.